VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 * Provides backup and recovery of the data when required.
 * It provides multiple user interfaces.

+#### What is the Database Transaction?
+Sequence of operation performed which changes the consistent state of the database to another is known as the database transaction.
+After the completion of the transaction, either the successful completion is reflected in the system or the transaction fails and no change is reflected.

+#### Enlist four fundamental Properties of Transactions in RDBMS.
+Four crucial properties define relational database transactions: atomicity, consistency, isolation, and durability—typically referred to as ACID.
+* **Atomicity** defines all the elements that make up a complete database transaction.
+* **Consistency** defines the rules for maintaining data points in a correct state after a transaction.
+* **Isolation** keeps the effect of a transaction invisible to others until it is committed, to avoid confusion.
+* **Durability** ensures that data changes become permanent once the transaction is committed.

+#### Explain the terms ‘Record’, ‘Field’ and ‘Table’ in terms of database.
+**Record:** Record is a collection of values or fields of a specific entity.
+For Example, An employee, Salary account, etc. <br>
+**Field:** A field refers to an area within a record that is reserved for specific data.
+For Example, Employee ID.<br>
+**Table:** Table is the collection of records of specific types.
+For Example, the Employee table is a collection of records related to all the employees.<br>

 #### What do you understand by Data Redundancy?
 Duplication of data in the database is known as data redundancy.
 As a result of data redundancy, duplicated data is present at multiple locations, hence it leads to wastage of the storage space and the integrity of the database is destroyed.